-NC-SI Over RBT Interface Pins
+NC-SI Over RBT Interface Pins – OCP Bay (Primary Connector Only)

 This section provides the pin assignments for the NC-SI over RBT interface signals on the Primary Connector OCP bay.
 The AC/DC specifications are defined in Section XXX.
 An example connection diagram is shown in Figure 22.